Modeling Base Rate Fallacy

 Modeling base rate fallacy in Bayesian Network

 You can model the same problem in a Bayesian Network as well.
-Start the Bayesian Network from Bayesian Doctor.
-And drag and drop two random variable nodes as shown below.
+Start the Bayesian Network tool and drag and drop two random variable nodes as shown below.
 A random variable that represents the woman has cancer.
 Another random variable represents the positive test result from the mammogram test.

 We have a base rate information that 1% of the woman has cancer.
 So, set the True state variable for 'Woman has cancer' = 0.01.
 The False state probability will be calculated automatically as 1 - 0.01 = 0.99

 We want to incorporate this base rate information in our judgment.
-As this base rate information influences the probability of positive test result, draw an arrow connecting the Cancer node to the Positive test result node.
+As this base rate information influences the probability of positive test results, draw an arrow connecting the Cancer node to the Positive test result node.
 Then, select the variable 'Positive test result from mammogram'.
 You will see the following conditional probability table displayed for this variable.
-As we know that, the mammogram test results positive probability is 0.8 when the woman has cancer.
-And when the woman does not have cancer, the probability of false positive is 0.096.
+As we know, the mammogram test results positive probability is 0.8 when the woman has cancer.
+And when the woman does not have cancer, the probability of false-positive is 0.096.
 So, enter the probabilities accordingly.